Advancing DIVERSITY in the profession by sponsoring promising minority students with focused and sustained financial support

 Created in 1992 as the Minority Architectural Scholarship, this fund was renamed the Clarence Wigington Minority Architectural Scholarship to recognize the extraordinary professional and civic accomplishments of the first African American municipal architect in the United States and the first licensed African American architect in Minnesota.
 This scholarship provides tuition scholarships to minority students who wish to pursue a professional education in architecture at the University of Minnesota, and who hold promise for succeeding in an architectural career.
 Funding is provided through annual raffles at the AIA Minnesota Annual Convention and donations.
 This year's scholarship was enhanced by a special gift from AIA National's Component Matching Grant program.

-The Minnesota Architectural Foundation is pleased to announce two new 2014 Clarence Wigington Minority Scholarship recipients:
+The Minnesota Architectural Foundation is pleased to announce the 2014 Clarence Wigington Minority Scholarship recipient:

 Past Scholarship Recipients